Back to Subjects Menu

 As a school and department we value the importance of leading a healthy and active lifestyle and encourage our students to attend our extra-curricular clubs.
 As part of the Highfield lesson in Physical Education, we ask our students to participate in fitness based warm-ups to develop personal fitness levels.

-Year 7 PE Curriculum Plan
+Year 7 PE Curriculum Map

-Year 8 PE Curriculum Plan
+Year 8 PE Curriculum Map

-Year 9 PE Curriculum Plan
+Year 9 PE Curriculum Map

 KS4